apple/swift-nio/docs/public-async-nio-apis.md

     /// - Parameters:
     ///   - mode: The mode this pipeline will operate in, server or client.
     ///   - configuration: The settings that will be used when establishing the connection and new streams.
-    ///   - position: The position in the pipeline into which to insert this handler.
     ///   - inboundStreamInitializer: A closure that will be called whenever the remote peer initiates a new stream.
     ///     The output of this closure is the element type of the returned multiplexer
     /// - Returns: An `EventLoopFuture` containing the `AsyncStreamMultiplexer` inserted into this pipeline, which can